dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 The alternative hypothesis is the hypothesis we're trying to support, which in this case is that toy dogs happen to win more than other dogs.

-- Option 1: This is in line with our alternaticve hypothesis, since proving that the null hypothesis underestimates how often toy dogs win means that toy dogs win more than other dogs.
+- Option 1: This is in line with our alternative hypothesis, since proving that the null hypothesis underestimates how often toy dogs win means that toy dogs win more than other dogs.

 - Option 2: This is the opposite of what we're trying to prove.